mpanteli/music-outliers/README.md

 #### Load dataset and extract features

-Given a set of audio recordings and metadata including the country of origin (e.g., as in data/metadata.csv):
+Given a set of audio recordings and metadata including the country of origin (e.g., as in [data/metadata.csv](https://github.com/mpanteli/music-outliers/blob/master/data/metadata.csv)):
+- extract primary features (melspectrogram, chromagram, melodia, speech/music segmentation),
 - split the dataset into train, validation, and test sets,
-- extract primary features (melspectrogram, chromagram, melodia, speech/music segmentation)
 - extract secondary features (scale transform, pitch bihistogram, MFCC stats, chroma stats) for each recording,
 - standardise and concatenate secondary features to a numpy array of N_samples x F_features,
 - output each dataset as a pickle file.